10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Last but absolutely not least, here is my top tip for traveling to Canggu with kids: need an extra pair of hands to wrangle your little one?
 There are many experienced nannies in Bali who you can hire by the hour (or day, or even your whole trip) to help you out so that you can actually sit down and eat your meal, go for a surf, practice yoga or go for a massage.

 I highly recommend getting in touch with Febri from Feby’lous Bali Nanny or Ani from Mom’s Nanny Care – we have personally used both services.
-We first met Ani in 2022 and she joined us for a few lunches and afternoon play sessions over the first 2-3 days to see if it was a good fit, and she since joined us again through Bali for three weeks in 2023 – our toddler just loves hanging out with her, and she is incredibly playful and watchful over him.
+We first met Ani in 2022 and she joined us for a few lunches and afternoon play sessions over the first 2-3 days to see if it was a good fit, and she since joined us again through Bali for three weeks in 2023 and 2024 – our toddler just loves hanging out with her, and she is incredibly playful and watchful over him.

 Where to go after Canggu